JamesCowley/CompoundLensSimulator/README.md

 # Simulating compound lenses in Mathematica

 ### Background
-Created in year 2 of my MSci Theoretical Physics course at UCL (date ~ February 2013).
+Created in year 2 of undergrad physics.
 The project's aim was to simulate compound lenses of different shapes and composition to minimise various kinds of optical aberration.

 ### Breakdown
 1. Model individual light rays passing through a boundary between media of different refractive indices.